 Your breasts will have been producing small amounts of milk from 16 weeks of pregnancy.
-Once your baby is born and the afterbirth (placents) is expelled, your normone levels start to fall and milk production starts.
-This is helped by offering the first feed as soon as possible after birth
+Once your baby is born and the afterbirth (placenta) is expelled, your

-When your baby sucks at your breast it stimulates the nipple and a message is sent to a gland in your brain called the previtary.
-Part of this gland sends prolactin into the bleed stream to the milk producing cells.
+When your baby sucks at your breast it stimulates the hipple and a message is sent to a gland in your brain called the outsitary.
+Part of this gland sends prolactin into the blood stream to the milk producing cells.
 The other part of the gland sends out oxytocin, which makes the muscle cells around the milk producing cells squeeze the milk down the ducts.
 This is called the "let down" reflex.

-Milk production will be reduced if your baby does not suckle effectively at the breast.
+Mike production will be reduced if your baby does not suckle effectively at the breast.
 This is because there is a special substance found in breast milk which, if not removed, will tell your breast to stop producing milk.
 This substance allows each breast to individually produce its own volume of milk.

-The size of your breasts is unrelated to the amount of milk they produce.
+The size of your breasts size are unrelated to the amount of milk they produce.